ARVLIKHITH/Redesigned-ROBODROID/README.md

 ---

 ## References
-- Slide reference for triangulation concept: [Triangulation Method – Slideplayer](https://slideplayer.com/slide/7044900/)
+- Slide reference for triangulation concept: [Triangulation Method – Slideplayer](./Fire%20Fighting%20Robot%20Car%20Prototype.pdf)
 - Self-derived formulas and implementation notes by Arnav Bajaj.

+## License

+This repository is licensed under the **MIT License**.
+Please take a look at the [LICENSE](./LICENSE) file for details.

+Note:
+- The license applies to all code, documentation, and prototype work created in this repository by **Likhith Anand** and **Arnav Bajaj**.
+- Third-party content (e.g., external circuit diagrams, inspiration videos) remains the property of its respective creators and is excluded from this license.